revolunet/django-extjs/README.md

 Convert your forms.Form and forms.ModelForm to extjs and handles the form submission like any django form.

-Generate custom ExtJs dynamic grids from django models.
+Generate custom ExtJs dynamic grids from django querysets.
+You can also set your grids as Editable.

 Tested with ExtJs 3 and Django >= 1 Feedback needed  : <julien@bouquillon.com>

-There is a full working demo project based on my django-skeleton here : [ExtJs django-skeleton branch][8]
+There is a full working demo project based on my django-skeleton here : [ExtJs django-skeleton branch][8] this is where you should start.

 **Grid example :**